stfc/PSyclone/doc/developer_guide/psy_data.rst

 different module names and data types must be used.

 PSyData divides its application into different classes.
-For example, the class "profile" is used for all profiling tools (e.g. TAU, DrHook or the NVIDIA profiling tools).
+For example, the class "profile" is used for all profiling tools (e.g. TAU, Vernier, DrHook, or the NVIDIA profiling tools).
 This class name is used as a prefix for the module name, the ``PSyDataType`` and functions.
 So if a profiling application is linked the above code will actually look like this::